 The final finished multi-part component

-Creating multi-gated for schematics can be complex, but fortunately, Altium has been created as one of the best design systems available in order to make this task intuitive and user-friendly.
-There are also many other complex aspects of Printed Circuit Board design that Altium ’s PCB design software has simplified for you as well.
+Creating multi-gated parts for schematics can be complex, but Altium Designer has been created as one of the best design systems available in order to make this task intuitive and user-friendly.
+There are also many other complex aspects of Printed Circuit Board design that Altium Designer’s PCB design software has simplified as well.

-If you would like to find out more about how to create the next level of schematics with multi-part symbols, talk to an expert at Altium.
+If you would like to find out more about how to create the next level of schematics with multi-part symbols, talk to an expert at Altium Designer.